jjsam07/Library-System/README.md

 Copy `clean.bat` and `make.bat` from `batch_files` directory to the root of the project directory.
 ![Step 1](https://github.com/jjsam07/Library-System/blob/main/images/step1.gif)

-Open OpenCOBOLIDE.
+Open OpenCobolIDE.
 Go to Preferences -> Compiler Tab.
 Copy the text in `PATH` field and paste it inside `clean.bat` and `make.bat`.

 *Note: Make sure you include the backslash (`\`) at the end.*
 **Example:**